Product

 Change detection

-When something changes — a new account, a document update, a beneficiary change — the right people are notified in context.
+When a new account links, a document updates, or a beneficiary changes, the right people are notified in context.

 Historical depth